Together Personal Finance Conveyancing Panel Information

 Read More

-Given that I am the Compliance Officer for Legal Practice what do I need to consider in terms of disclosures to the SRA if my firm is removed off the Together Personal Finance solicitor panel?
+Given that I am the Compliance Officer for Legal Practice are there regulatory implications that I should be considering if my firm is withdrawn off the Together Personal Finance conveyancing panel?

 What you should do largely depends on the reason that your firm has been removed off the Together Personal Finance conveyancing panel.
 The top 3 reasons are as follows: